nagan319/smarty-vault/README.md

         └── code/              <-- Scripts, notebooks, or project codebases
 ```

-The code/ subdirectory is optional and can be added using the --code flag.
+The `code/` subdirectory is optional and can be added using the `--code` flag.

 ### 02.engagement-projects/

 Holds compiled output for non-course, structured work, like internships, committee roles, or group projects.

-new-project.sh, archive-project.sh, unarchive-project.sh, and remove-project.sh can be used to manipulate files stored within this directory.
+`new-project.sh`, `archive-project.sh`, `unarchive-project.sh`, and `remove-project.sh` can be used to manipulate files stored within this directory.

 ### 03.research-exploration/

 Stores long-term, exploratory work, including original research codebases, data files, and manuscripts.

-new-exploration.sh and remove-exploration.sh can be used to manipulate files stored within this directory.
+`new-exploration.sh` and `remove-exploration.sh` can be used to manipulate files stored within this directory.

 ### 04.vault/